Nuuanu Brookside

 All features from MLS data with AI-assisted confidence analysis.
 Click each category to expand and see details.

-I looked for phrases indicating owner occupancy, including exact percentages and qualitative descriptions such as majority owner occupied or highly owner occupied.
-The remarks mention leasehold purchase participation, but that is not the same as owner occupancy, so the percentage remains unknown.
+I looked for exact owner-occupancy percentages and qualitative cues such as '80% owner occupied,' 'majority owner occupied,' or 'highly owner occupied.'
+The remarks mention things like 'over 90% of owners chose to retain their leasehold,' but that refers to a leasehold election, not owner occupancy, so the building's owner-occupancy rate remains unknown.

-The public remarks directly confirm that the building has three elevators.
-This matches the current value, and there is repeated support across separate listings.
+The remarks directly confirm that the building has three elevators.
+This is repeated in more than one listing, so the current value is strongly supported.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.